Many indoor gardening enthusiasts believe that proper drainage is a must for houseplants.

 1. Sprenger's Asparagus

-A plant that adjusted to growing in water from an early age, won't require as much aeration for its roots.
+A plant that adjusts to growing in water from an early age will require less aeration for its roots.

 Even if you happen to water it too much, a Sprenger's Asparagus should be okay.
 This is also a great plant for outdoors in a well-drained container.